Preparing for adulthood for 11-15 years

 Schools and post 16 education providers should support young people to develop high aspirations about employment, independent living and community participation, preparing them for their next stage of education/training and into adult life.

 Maintained schools, academies, pupil referral units, further education colleges and providers are required to provide impartial careers guidance to all students from year 8 up to, and including, the age of 18, and for 19-25 year olds with Education, Health and Care Plans.

 Where pupils have Education, Health and Care Plans, their annual reviews must, from year 9 at the latest, include a focus on adulthood, including employment.

 For more information see our careers, advocacy, support and resources directory.

 What are my education and training choices after Year 11?

-The law says that all young people must be in education or training until at least their 18th birthday.
+All young people must be in education or training until at least their 18th birthday.
 You have the choice of:

 - full-time education in a study programme for young people over 16 (including a supported intership).
 See our education and training directory for more information on options available to you and how to access them.

 - volunteering or a paid job, with part-time study.
 See our employment directory for more information.

 - a traineeship or an apprenticeship.
 See our directories for more information on traineeships, enhancing apprenticeships and apprenticeships.